Stand With Me is a 501(c)3 organization which has been created to serve veterens who have a service-related mental health disability.

 Up to date with vaccinations

 Service/Assistance dog candidates must be size appropriate.
-Very large breeds become a social barrier rather than a neutral social bridge.
 Very large dogs are unable to comfortably fit into the public spaces where service dogs are allowed under the ADA, in order to accompany their person at all times.
-(ADA-Americans With Disabilities Act) Size is not as critical for emotional support dogs who are not eligible for “Public Access” under the ADA.
-Emotional support dogs are considered “reasonable accommodation” under the FHA.
-(Federal Housing Act)
+(ADA-Americans With Disabilities Act)

-Young puppies are welcome to join the program.
-Beginning as young as possible is encouraged.
-Please be aware that the more serious training of a dog is best started at age 5-8 months so puppy owners may have to commit to a longer time period to complete the program.
+Young puppies are welcome and encouraged to join the program.
 If you have a young pup, apply right away.
 Early socialization and training is very valuable for service dog candidates.

 “STAND WITH ME, Assistance Dog Team Training graduates shall be an example of excellence in our community.
 The plan is for you and your dog to open doors for those who will be following in your footsteps.”